ffigura/Euler-deconvolution-plateau/README.md

 ## About

-This paper was published in the journal *Geophysics* `Melo, F.F., Barbosa, V.C.F., 2018.
+This paper was published in the journal *Geophysics*. `Melo, F.F., Barbosa, V.C.F., 2018.
 Correct structural index in Euler deconvolution via base-level estimates.
 Geophysics 83 (6), J87–J98. https://doi.org/10.1190/geo2017-0774.1`.

 This repository contains the source code to perform an additional synthetic test with four sources and a constant base level.
 The codes `euler_python.py`, the synthetic data `synthetic_data.dat` presented in the paper and the codes `synthetic_test.py`, `estimates_statistics.py` and `plot_functions.py` to generate the results of the synthetic test.